The Cosmic Evolution and Spatial Distribution of Multiphase Gas associated with QSOs: Summary

 This study investigates the spatial distribution and redshift evolution of metal species in the gas associated with QSOs using the early data release from the DESI.
 We analyze 33 absorption lines from 10 elements within the redshift range $0.3 < z < 3.5$ and impact parameters $D < 6.5$ Mpc.
 These absorption lines provide insights into the diffuse presence of various elements in different states, offering valuable information on structure growth, cosmic metal enrichment, and thermodynamic environments.
 The behavior of these gases is complex and closely related to various ions and absorption.
 Our main findings are as follows:

-\textbf{Cosmic Evolution:} The absorption strength of various elements and ions systematically decreases with increasing redshift, following the trend $W \propto (1+z)^{-4.0 \pm 2.2}$ (see Figure \ref{fig:metalev} and Figure \ref{fig:alpha}).
+\textbf{Cosmic Evolution:} The absorption strength of various elements and ions systematically decreases with increasing redshift, following the trend $W \propto (1+z)^{-4.0 \pm 2.7}$ (Figure \ref{fig:alpha}).
 This behavior indicates a progressive enrichment of metals over cosmic time.
-At large scale ($\langle D \rangle = 5.1$ Mpc), there is a stronger redshift dependence ($\Delta \alpha \sim 35\%$), which may be due to the delayed enrichment of metals from small to large scales associated with galaxies.
+The enrichment rate is closely related to the production mechanisms and ionization states of the elements.
+Specifically, Fe-peak elements appear to exhibit somewhat stronger evolution than $\alpha$-elements, and ions tracing warm gas tend to show more pronounced evolution than those tracing cold or cool gas.
+However, the statistical significance of these trends remains limited, and future studies with larger samples are needed to further verify these conclusions.

 \textbf{Multi-phase gas distribution:} The absorption strength decreases with impact parameter, following the relation $W \propto D^{-0.50 \pm 0.38}$ (Figure \ref{fig:D} and Figure \ref{fig:beta}).
 All gas components can be effectively described by a two-halo model.
 The radial profiles of low-ionization species (e.g., Mg\,\textsc{ii}, Fe\,\textsc{ii}) exhibit slopes similar to those of galaxy two-point correlation functions at comparable redshifts.
 In contrast, high-ionization species demonstrate more extended distributions, which aligns with both simulations and previous observational data.